 No Comments Certificate issued by the Comptroller and Auditor General of India is placed at Annexure-III.
-The review of accounts by the Comptroller and Auditor General of India is annexed at Annexure-IV.

 28. ACKNOWLEDGEMENT:

 The Board of Directors would like to express their grateful appreciation for the sincere support and co-operation extended by its Bankers, Financial Institutions, Dealers and Suppliers.
 The Directors would also like to express their sincere thanks for the co-operation and advice received from Government of India, particularly, Department of Heavy Industry, the State Government, and the local authorities for their continued support, co-operation and guidance.